 From the above mechanisms of personal air purifiers, it is safe to say that they do work in neutralizing various airborne pollutants.
 However, the question is whether they are effective.

-Top-rated personal air purifiers such as ionizers, HEPA face masks, HEPA nasal filters, plug-in air purifiers, and combo filters and ionizer purifiers can be quite effective.
 They can help trap and/or neutralize allergens in the air around you, thus ensuring that you only breathe clean air.

 However, even the best of air personal air purifiers have some limitations.
-Most air purification devices work best when you are stationary, and/or in enclosed spaces.
+Most air purification devices work best when you are stationary and/or in enclosed spaces.
 This way, they have enough time to neutralize all pollutants.

 Therefore, if you are outdoors and on the move, you will be constantly bombarded with allergens.
-As such, some devices such as personal air ionizers might not be able to neutralize all of them.

 Can air purifiers protect against viruses?